JamieBort/Learning-Directory/Git/issues/README.md

-# issues
+# Issues

 What are issues?
 https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues

 ## Purpose

-This directory houses information about Issues.
+This directory houses information about GitHub Issues.

 ## Resources to explore

 [GitHub Issues Tips and Guidelines](https://www.youtube.com/watch?v=kezinXSoV5A) 15 minute YouTube video.

+See the `Bonus: Issue templates for your project` section of this 2023 Axolo [GitHub pull request template](https://axolo.co/blog/p/part-3-github-pull-request-template#bonus-issue-templates-for-your-project) article.

+Of note, an automated comment for each issue.
+See https://github.com/forem/forem/blob/main/.github/workflows/issue.yml

 ## From Digital Knowledge Base